Estimating a Time-Calibrated Phylogeny of Fossil and Extant Taxa using Morphological Data

 Sampling Fossil Occurrence Times Walkthrough video

 We need to account for uncertainty in the age estimates of our fossils using the observed minimum and maximum stratigraphic ages that are provided in the file bears_taxa.tsv.
 We can represent the fossil likelihood using any uniform distribution that is non-zero when the likelihood is equal to one (see ).
-For example, if $t_i$ is the inferred fossil age and $(a_i,b_i)$ is the observed stratigraphic interval, we know the likelihood is equal to one when $a_i < t_i < b_i$, or equivalently $t_i - b_i < 0 < t_i - a_i$.
+For example, if $t_i$ is the inferred fossil age and $(a_i,b_i)$ is the stratigraphic age uncertainty interval, we know the likelihood is equal to one when $a_i < t_i < b_i$, or equivalently $t_i - b_i < 0 < t_i - a_i$.
 So we can represent this likelihood using a uniform random variable, uniformly distributed in $(t_i - b_i, t_i - a_i)$ and clamped at zero.

 To do this, we will get all the fossils from the tree and use a for loop to iterate over them.
 For each fossil observation, we will create a uniform random variable representing the likelihood, based on the minimum and maximum ages specified in the file bears_taxa.tsv.